Coshocton Metropolitan Housing Authority

 Submit Your Application

-Contact Coshocton Metropolitan Housing Authority directly at (740) 622-6300 to request an application.
-Applications are always free — never pay anyone to apply on your behalf.
+Apply directly through the official Coshocton Metropolitan Housing Authority portal.
+Applications are free — never pay anyone to apply on your behalf.
+If applying online, take a screenshot of your confirmation page for your records.

 After You Apply